-To understand how the social safety net changes resources, the US Census Bureau has developed a supplemental estimator that better measures the relative well-being of various households (Short 2013).
-To determine how well off a family is, the estimator compares the resources available to them to the resources they need, taking into account regional differences.
+To understand how the social safety net changes resources, the US Census Bureau has developed a supplemental poverty measure (SPM) that includes additional resources available to families (and additional expenses) not captured in the official measure (Renwick and Fox 2016).
+To determine how well off a family is, the SPM compares resources available to resources needed, taking into account regional differences.

-Resources needed include not only basic items such as food and housing, but also expenses such as those associated with work and health.
-Resources available include government transfers, including noncash transfers, and tax credits such as the EITC.
-Official Census publications show that together, the child tax credit (CTC) and the EITC lifted 9.4 million people out of poverty in 2013 (Short 2013).
-The Center on Budget and Policy Priorities separates the effects of the EITC and the CTC and calculates that the EITC was responsible for lifting 6.2 million people out of poverty (DaSilva 2014).
+Resources needed include not only basic items such as food and housing, but also taxes and expenses such as those associated with work and health care.
+Resources available include government transfers, including noncash transfers, and refundable tax credits such as the EITC.
+Official Census publications show that together, the child tax credit (CTC) and the EITC lifted 9.2 million people out of poverty in 2015 (Renwick and Fox 2016).
+The Center on Budget and Policy Priorities separates the effects of the EITC and the CTC and calculates that the EITC was responsible for lifting 6.5 million people out of poverty (CBPP 2016).
 This makes the EITC the single most effective program targeted at reducing poverty for working-age households.